ShophyTyagi/Project-CoviBro/README.md

 ### How can technology help?

 Chatbots are perfect for when users are appearing on government website for location based information or generic COVID-19 related information.
 Specially since they cannot wait to talk to real person, this information is crucial to be received right away 24/7.
+They are asking questions like:
+What is the number cases in a specific area
+1.What is the lockdown situation
+1.How long in the shelter-in-place order
+1.Where can I get a test done?
+1.What are the symptoms
+1.How does the virus spread?
+1.When do I need to call 9–1–1?

 ### The idea

-Sources have tons of answers to the frequently asked questions about the virus.
-Healthcare businesses can utilize the information from these trusted sources to create chatbots, voicebots and even messenger bots for their custom needs.
+It's imperative that learning and creating can continue when educational institutions have to shift the way they teach in times of crises, such as the COVID-19 pandemic.
+Providing a set of open source tools, backed by IBM Cloud and Watson Services, will enable educators to more easily make content available for their students.

 ## Demo video